The Blind Side

 Parents need to know that The Blind Side is a formulaic but uplifting family sports drama based on the true story of football player Michael Oher.
-It centers on messages about inclusion, the benefits of hard work, and the importance of family.
+It centers on messages of empathy and inclusion, the benefits of perseverance and hard work, and the importance of family support.
 That said, it sometimes feels as if it glosses over many of the challenges that Oher and his "rescuer" (socialite Leigh Anne Tuohy, played by Sandra Bullock) must have faced when building their relationship.
 And while the movie alludes to the racial prejudice Michael dealt with (some scenes depict characters who are blatantly racist), it skirts the topic instead of truly tackling it.
 For example, many of the movie's Black characters -- including Michael's mom -- are portrayed as impoverished, drug addicted, or both, and Black men are seen as dangerous and threatening.
 Still, Oher's life story is inarguably encouraging.
 While language and sexual content are quite mild, you can expect a couple of brief violent scenes, references to drug use, social drinking, and words including "ass" and the "N" word.

 What's the Story?

-Before he became an All-American college football star and an offensive tackle for the Baltimore Ravens, Michael Oher (Quinton Aaron) was a brawny-but-tender teen attending a Christian school in Memphis with no roof over his head or family to support him.
-In THE BLIND SIDE, he's soon befriended by S.J. and Collins Tuohy (Jae Head and Lily Collins), children of wealthy fast-food franchise owner Sean Tuohy (Tim McGraw) and his decorator wife Leigh Anne (Sandra Bullock).
-Leigh Anne makes it her mission to remake Michael's life, inviting him into the Tuohys' home and, later, into the family itself.
+THE BLIND SIDE is about Michael Oher's (Quinton Aaron) life as a brawny-but-tender teen before becoming an All-American college football star and an offensive tackle for the Baltimore Ravens.While attending a Christian school in Memphis with no roof over his head or family to support him, Michael is befriended by S.J. and Collins Tuohy (Jae Head and Lily Collins), the children of wealthy decorator Leigh Anne (Sandra Bullock) and her fast-food franchise owner husband, Sean Tuohy (Tim McGraw).
+Leigh Anne makes it her mission to care for Michael, inviting him to live in the Tuohys' home and, later, become an official member of the family.
 A real future for Michael appears on the horizon in the form of football, a sport for which his build and protective instincts seem perfectly suited.
 But first he needs to get his grades up -- and his head in the game.